 Leader: Jon Henderson

 We are delighted to announce that Sir Peter Maxwell Davies is now the President of the Salford Symphony Orchestra.

-Intrepid Chris Kay (principal trumpet), and his wife Lesley (also intrepid), take on the Inca Trail to raise money for three charities.
+Intrepid Chris Kay (principal trumpet), and his wife Lesley (also intrepid), took on the Inca Trail to raise money for three charities.
 Click image to see how they got on.